 End on a High Note

-🗓️ Idiom: End on a High Note (v)
+🗓️ Idiom: End on a High Note (verb phrase)

 💬 Meaning

-• To finish something successfully or positively.
+• To finish something in a very successful or positive way.

 🧠 Example Sentences